DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Put it simply: While Yurun Resistance welcomes us, they also intend to test us out at the same time.]

 Just a few spirits.
-If they went all out against the enemy, it wouldn't be a serious threat.
+If they'd went all out against the enemy, it wouldn't be a serious threat.

 [For us it would be a welcoming experience.
 Before a full blown confrontation with the spirits, I believe it would be valuable for us to gain experience fighting them right now]